lambdageek/cppguide-wip/cppguide.md

 `websearch::index_util`) over collision-prone names like `websearch::util`.

-For `internal` namespaces, be wary of other code being added to the same `internal` namespace causing a collision (internal helpers within a team tend to be related and may lead to collisions).
+For `internal` or `details` namespaces, be wary of other code being added to the same `internal` namespace causing a collision (internal helpers within a team tend to be related and may lead to collisions).
 In such a situation, using the filename to make a unique internal name is helpful (`websearch::index::frobber_internal` for use in `frobber.h`)

 </div>